HOKGroup/HOK-Revit-Addins/HOK Beta Tools/README.md

 #### This tool dynamically generates Ribbon Tab items based on user selection.

+###### Release 2018.0.0.3

+* Bug fix where reading assembly file would cause the dll to be loaded into app domain and lock the file on sysvol.
+That in turn causes inability for me to swap the files etc.

 ###### Release 2018.0.0.2

 * Since Mission Control tool has things that subscribe to events, and dockable panels, it requires to be properly loaded in on startup